ARCHER2-HPC/archer2-docs/docs/user-guide/gpu.md

-To decide which compiler(s) to use to compile offload code for the AMD GPUs, you may find it useful to consult the [Compilation Strategies](#compilation-strategies) section below.
+To decide which compiler(s) to use to compile offload code for the AMD GPUs, you may find it useful to consult the [Compilation Strategies for GPU Offloading](#compilation-strategies-for-gpu-offloading) section below.

 The hybrid environments `PrgEnv-gnu-amd` and `PrgEnv-cray-amd` are provided as a convenient way to mitigate less mature OpenMP offload